punkforpez/dotfiles/INSTALL.md

 # Applications

-> These are the applications to install for Debian, Arch Linux and MacOS
+> These are the applications to install for Debian, Arch Linux and MacOS.
+I primarily do my coding within Zed and vim as I am looking to replace VS Code (slow)

 ## Terminal (across all three)